sleepymincy/mommy/README.md

 export SHELL_MOMMYS_ROLES="daddy"
 export SHELL_MOMMYS_LITTLE="discord kitten/kitty"
 export SHELL_MOMMYS_EMOTES="🤤/💕/🥺/💋"
-export SHELL_MOMMYS_COLOR="blue" # Picking more than one will radomly rotate between colors. export SHELL_MOMMYS_STYLE="bold,italic/bold" # Will be randomly rotated between bold italic and normal bold styles. export SHELL_MOMMYS_COLOR_RGB="255,164,243/255,50,50" # Will be randomly rotated between lilac and red colors in this example.
-Note, that this setting will overwrite SHELL_MOMMYS_COLOR !!! export SHELL_MOMMYS_ALIASES="$HOME/.config/aliases" export SHELL_MOMMYS_NEEDY=1 # Will make mommy run ALWAYS.
+export SHELL_MOMMYS_COLOR="blue/red" # Will be randomly rotated between blue and red colors. export SHELL_MOMMYS_STYLE="bold,italic/bold" # Will be randomly rotated between bold italic style and just bold style. export SHELL_MOMMYS_COLOR_RGB="255,164,243/255,50,50" # Will be randomly rotated between lilac and red colors in this example.
+Note, that this setting will overwrite SHELL_MOMMYS_COLOR !!! export SHELL_MOMMYS_ALIASES="$HOME/.config/aliases" export SHELL_MOMMYS_NEEDY=1 # Will make mommy run ALWAYS. export SHELL_MOMMY_ONLY_NEGATIVE=1 # Will make mommy only print affirmations if exit code is not 0
 ```

 When you set `SHELL_MOMMYS_NEEDY` variable to `1`, mommy will accept exit codes instead of commands as an argument.
 Examples: